How to Overcome Artist's Block

 Sometimes you just need a good old break to recharge your creativity.
 Artist’s Block can stem from just one or even a combination of the things above, so check to see which one you’re feeling and take steps to recharge your battery.

 It’s okay to take a break.
 If you're a professional artist who relies on what you paint to make you money, taking a break doesn't seem like an option.
+I am guilty of overworking because I know that my time/energy input = money.

-If your phone was close to zero percent battery, would you not charge it for 10 minutes if given the chance?
+But if your phone was close to zero percent battery, would you not charge it for 10 minutes if given the chance?

 - 10-15 min of meditation